Classification of quotient bundles on the Fargues-Fontaine curve

-Our argument will be based on the dimension counting method for certain moduli spaces of bundle maps developed in \cite{Arizonaext}.
-Our goal is to show that the moduli space $\Surj(\Ecal, \Fcal)$ parametrizing surjective bundle maps $\Ecal \surj \Fcal$ is not empty if the conditions \ref{rank inequalities for quotients, intro} and \ref{equal rank condition for quotient bundles, intro} in Theorem \ref{classification of quotient bundles, intro} are satisfied.
-For this, we consider auxiliary spaces $\Hom(\Ecal, \Fcal)_\Qcal$ which parametrizes bundle maps $\Ecal \to \Fcal$ with image isomorphic to a specified subbundle $\Qcal$ of $\Fcal$.
+Our argument will be based on the dimension counting method for certain moduli spaces of bundle maps as developed in \cite{Arizona_extvb}.
+We define the moduli functors \begin{itemize} \item $\Hom(\Ecal, \Fcal)$ which parametrizes bundle maps $\Ecal \to \Fcal$, and

+\item $\Surj(\Ecal, \Fcal)$ which parametrizes surjective bundle maps $\Ecal \surj \Fcal$. \end{itemize} These functors are represented by diamonds in the sense of Scholze \cite{Scholze_diamonds}.
+The goal is to show that the diamond $\Surj(\Ecal, \Fcal)$ is not empty if the condition \ref{rank inequalities for quotients, intro} in Theorem \ref{classification of quotient bundles, intro} is satisfied.
+To this end, we consider auxiliary spaces $\Hom(\Ecal, \Fcal)_\Qcal$ which (roughly) parametrizes bundle maps $\Ecal \to \Fcal$ with image isomorphic to a specified subsheaf $\Qcal$ of $\Fcal$.
 Then showing nonemptiness of $\Surj(\Ecal, \Fcal)$ boils down to establishing the following inequality on dimensions of the topological spaces:

-The dimension counting method developed in \cite{Arizonaext} allows us to rewrite this inequality in terms of degrees of certain vector bundles related to $\Ecal, \Fcal$ and $\Qcal$.
+The dimension theory for diamonds allows us to rewrite this inequality in terms of degrees of certain vector bundles related to $\Ecal, \Fcal$ and $\Qcal$.

-However, the details of our arguments are completely different from those in \cite{Arizonaext}.
-The main reason is that, unlike the quantities considered in \cite{Arizonaext}, the quantities we need to study in this paper do not generally have good interpretations in terms of areas of polygons related to the Harder-Narasimhan slopes.
+However, the details of our arguments are completely different from those in \cite{Arizona_extvb}.
+The main reason is that, unlike the quantities considered in \cite{Arizona_extvb}, the quantities we need to study in this paper do not generally have good interpretations in terms of areas of polygons related to the Harder-Narasimhan slopes.
 In fact, our proof of the inequality \eqref{key inequality intro} will consist of a series of reduction steps as follows: \begin{enumerate}[label=Step \arabic*., leftmargin=5.3em] \item We reduce the proof of \eqref{key inequality intro} to the case when all slopes of $\Ecal, \Fcal$ and $\Qcal$ are integers.

 \item We further reduce the proof of \eqref{key inequality intro} to the case $\rank(\Qcal) = \rank(\Fcal)$.

 \item When $\rank(\Qcal) = \rank(\Fcal)$, we complete the proof of \eqref{key inequality intro} by gradually ``reducing" the slopes of $\Fcal$ to the slopes of $\Qcal$. \end{enumerate}